The IEC regularly seeks lecturers interested in teaching part-time (1-3 courses) for traditional face-to-face instruction.*

 What We Can Offer

-Compensation is $5,000 for a 50% lecturer position (10 teaching hours) for an 8-week session.
+Compensation is $10,610 for a 100% lecturer position (20 teaching hours) for an 8-week session.
+Any appointments less than 100% (20 teaching hours) will be paid a prorated amount based on teaching hours and duration of appointment.
 Temporary faculty (Lecturer) appointments are eligible for accrued sick time.
 Sick time is earned on a prorated basis and is calculated at 24 hours of accrued sick time per academic term for full-time (100%) appointments or a combination of appointments during the same term of employment.

 A combination of appointments of 50% or above (10 teaching hours) for a semester are eligible for health benefits: